RobSmithDev/DiskFlashback/README.md

 Most of the USB floppy drives are terrible.
 And modifying a drive for DrawBridge removes the IBM/PC floppy disk support in Windows.
 Plus I was getting annoyed having to boot WinUAE just to copy a file to an ADF (or disk).
 So I built this - And all the silly playground arguments from childhood now behind us I gave a little love to the Atari ST too (untested, I don't have one!)...

 ## Features
-- Mount ADF, DMS, IMG, IMA, ST, HDA and HDF disk and hard drive files as virtual drives
+- Mount ADF, DMS, IMG, IMA, ST, HDA, HDF and SCP disk and hard drive files as virtual drives
 - Supports AmigaDOS OFS/FFS DD & HD Disks
 - Supports IBM/PC FAT12/16 DD 720k & HD 1.44Mb Disks
 - Supports Atari ST FAT12/16 GemDOS Single and Double Sided normal & extended Disks